rchanou/rchanou.github.io/cost-based-management.md

 Ah, rewarding good work with more work, classic.
 Well, at least working with the codebase also sucked less, as I gradually refactored the legacy logic and slotted in a more practical testing framework.
 Both the users were happier, and I was happier.

 The psychological benefits of this approach cannot be overstated.
 Writing and especially _reading_ excessively abstracted, dependency-inverted code may have gotten easier for me, but it never got any less mentally fatiguing.
-It's just as bad to look at this type of code now as it was when I first tried to use Angular and Ninject 12 years ago.
+It's just as annoying to wade through this type of code now, as it was when I first tried to "get" Angular and Ninject 12 years ago.

 I have no doubt these paradigms are pushing many smart individuals out of or away from software development.
 I can say this because I was at the brink myself.
 In fact, the cynic in me would say that this is the ulterior motive for all these paradigms...but I won't get into that.

+Some of you might say use the right tool for the right job, etc.

+That is a *failing* of the paradigm.
+Aspirational

 [balance and productivity]

 ## I'm Not Alone

-My experience is not an isolated incident.
+My experience is not an isolated one.
 Below are some YouTube videos by engineers more knowledgable than myself, who have inspired and affirmed my current programming philosophy.
 If you're too busy to watch these, I recommend at least listening to them while you're working or doing chores.

-**[Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=GQHNLsGfGn0sbEGk)/[Embarrassing](https://youtu.be/IRTfhkiAqPw?si=M4uR-1Kz6Ga0opdY)/[Garbage](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)**, a three-part series by Brian Will.
+**[Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=GQHNLsGfGn0sbEGk)/[Embarrassing](https://youtu.be/IRTfhkiAqPw?si=M4uR-1Kz6Ga0opdY)/[Garbage](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)**: a three-part series by Brian Will.
 In part 1, he outlines his case against OOP; in part 2, he critiques four OOP snippets; and in part 3, he rewrites a large OOP codebase.
+> ttstrtsr

 **["Clean Code" is bad.
 What makes code "maintainable"?](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)** by Internet of Bugs, describing his experiences dealing with "Clean Code" and explaining why it's flawed.
+> ttstrtsr

-**[Shawn McGrath: OOP Rant](https://www.youtube.com/watch?v=q4nUK0EBzmI&t=3h21m18s)** (NSFW language), in which, with hilariously drunken lucidity, he steps through, rails against, and rewrites a convoluted object-oriented library authored by an eminent Microsoft researcher.
+**[Shawn McGrath: OOP Rant](https://www.youtube.com/watch?v=q4nUK0EBzmI&t=3h21m18s)** (NSFW language): in which, with remarkable drunken lucidity, he steps through, rails against, and rewrites a convoluted object-oriented library authored by an eminent Microsoft researcher.
+> ttstrtsr

-**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
+**[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, a prominent advocate of Data-Oriented Design.
 His advice applies to other domains as well, not just engine programming.
+> ttstrtsr

 **[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by Casey Muratori (of Handmade Hero fame).
 You can [read the original article yourself, here](https://caseymuratori.com/blog_0015).
 In the video, Ted Bendixson gives an animated reading of the article, while relating it back to his own experiences and adding even more great insights.
+> ttstrtsr

-Alright, enough context, let's get to my first technique.
+Okay, enough ranting, let's get to my first technique.
 I'm still not sure about the name, but for now I've settled on **Cost-Based Management (CBM)**.
-I like this name precisely because it doesn't sound programming-specific, dogmatic or academic.
+I like this name precisely because it doesn't sound overly technical, programming-specific, dogmatic or academic.

 ## Cost-Based Management, Explained

+> If you look at the development process for a piece of code as a whole, you won’t overlook any hidden costs.
+Given a certain level of performance and quality required by the places the code gets used, beginning at its inception and ending with the last time the code is ever used by anyone for any reason, the goal is to minimize the amount of human effort it cost.
+This includes the time to type it in.
+It includes the time to debug it.
+It includes the time to modify it.
+It includes the time to adapt it for other uses.
+It includes any work done to other code to get it to work with this code that perhaps wouldn’t have been necessary if the code were written differently.
+All work on the code for its entire usable lifetime is included.
+> -- <cite>Casey Muratori, "Semantic Compression"</cite>

 CBM is one of the first tools I reach for when starting work on a new app or feature, much like how an artist might sketch an outline before filling in all the details.
 If I had to classify this approach, I would consider it "functionally procedural".

 When writing new code, I use plain structs and plain functions the vast majority of the time.
-If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how to separate pure functions from functions with side effects.
+If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start with this basic, sensible idea: separate pure functions from impure functions with side effects.
 However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then do a monadic bind or some BS like that.

 To which I say: Hold up, let's wind back a bit.
-There's a lot more nuance to functions than just "pure" versus "impure", and I'd like to dig into that.
+There's a lot more nuance to functions than just "pure" versus "impure", and I'd like to delve into that.
 Not all side effects are created equal.

 The easiest way for me to explain this is by example.
-So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess, and discuss, other properties they might have, that _aren't_ captured by the types.
+So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess other properties they might have, that _aren't_ captured by the types.

 (For some of these, I just took Go standard library function signatures, and gave them more intuitive names.)

 ```
 func Sum(addends...int) int